Jewelry Blog

 Old European Cut Diamond vs Modern Brilliant Cut Diamond

-Here is a list of the popular diamonds that are definitely not antique:
+Here is a list of the popular diamonds that are not antique:

 • Modern Round Brilliant Cut